-Ref Activity Status

-1 Package W-03 Bidding Preparations are to continue.
-Projected to be ready by end of 2019.

-Document prepared

-2 Detailed Design of Package The Detailed Design activities are to continue as agreed during the MTR mission.

-W-03 Expected to be completed in late 2019.
+Ref Activity Status 1 Package W-03 Bidding Document prepared Preparations are to continue.
+Projected to be ready by mid-2020.
+2 Detailed Design of Package W-03 The Detailed Design activities are to continue as agreed during the MTR mission.
+Was expected to be completed in late 2019.